-The structure of the paper is as follows: we begin by establishing the notation and preliminaries, followed by the development of the proposed methodology.
-We then present two empirical case studies that illustrate the effectiveness of our approach, and conclude with a discussion of the results and future directions.
+The remainder of the paper is organized as follows.
+Section \S2 introduces the preliminaries and notation.
+Section \S3 presents the proposed methodology, followed by algorithms and interpretive discussion in Section \S4.
+Section \S5 reports simulation results for the two case studies, and Section \S6 concludes with future directions.